-I'm a textile art educator, motivational speaker, passionate about sustainability & urban gardener, with a passion for color and making.
+As a fiber arts educator, I'm passionate about sustainability & urban gardening.
 I draw inspiration from nature's colors to fuel my artwork, informed by my Cuban heritage, with energy and texture.

-My spare time belongs to the gardens; brightening our community and promoting biodiversity is part of our mission.
-My family is a big part of this project, now on its third year.
+My spare time belongs to the gardens; brightening our community and promoting biodiversity.
+My family is a big part of this project, starting its 4th year.

 Before and After

-In 2016 I began to practice slow stitching and embracing slow making with great zest, by investing in simple slow making tools.
-In the process, I have inspired hundreds to take up the Japanese hand-stitching technique of Sashiko stitching to promote a back to basics approach in textile art.
-This recent article by B. Bromley discusses my studio approach http://www.wiscnews.com/baraboonewsrepublic/news/local/article_5ac5af7c-7309-5e70-9e93-e8e8090aef93.html
+In 2016 I began to practice slow stitching, embracing slow making with great zest.
+In the process, I have inspired hundreds to take up the Japanese hand-stitching technique of Sashiko, Boro stitching and/or hand quilting to promote a back to basics approach to textile art, encouraging innovation and pride in one's work.

-I welcome vibrant commissions that energize and afford me with the opportunity to focus on textile artistry and tapestry explorations.
+I welcome vibrant commissions that energize and afford me with the opportunity to focus on textile artistry and tapestry explorations, often around a theme.

 Thank you for your interest in my work.
 Look around and please contact me if you have any questions.
 If you are representing a quilt guild please reach out.
 I would love to share my passion for textile arts and very willing to travel.

 "What Would you Do If You Weren't Afraid?"